 What is the most important information I should know?

 Symptoms may reoccur if a dose is missed or if the medication is discontinued.

 Not for use in horses hypersensitive (allergic) to Cimetidine.
 Use with caution in horses who are older, have blood abnormalities, or those with liver or kidney disease.

 What side effects may be seen when taking Cimetidine?

 Side effects are rare.

-If your pet experiences an allergic reaction to the medication, signs may include facial swelling, hives, scratching, sudden onset of diarrhea, shock, seizures, pale gums, cold limbs, or coma.
+If your horse experiences an allergic reaction to the medication, signs may include facial swelling, hives, scratching, sudden onset of diarrhea, shock, seizures, pale gums, cold limbs, or coma.
 If you observe any of these signs, contact your veterinarian immediately.